MattU27/301st-RRIBN-Management-System/docs/TECH_STACK_AND_ONBOARDING.md

 - Sockets: `src/utils/socket` (initialized in `server.js`)
 - PDFs/Exports: `src/utils/exportUtils.ts`, `src/app/*` pages that import jspdf/pdfkit
 - Maintenance scripts: `src/scripts/` and `scripts/`

-This document should be kept up to date as dependencies or structure change.